bee344/asset-hub-examples/README.md

 Asset-transfer-api is a library focused on simplifying the construction of asset transfers for Substrate based chains that involves system parachains like Polkadot Asset Hub.
 It exposes a reduced set of methods which facilitates users to send transfers to other (para) chains or locally.
 It covers the pallet `assets` and its instances `pool-assets` and `foreign-assets`, as well as local transactions.

+#### Tx Wrapper Polkadot

+TxWrapper Polkadot is a library designed to facilitate transaction construction and signing in offline environments.
+It comes with asset-specific functions to use on the Asset Hub.
+When constructing parachain transactions, you can use `txwrapper-polkadot` exactly as on the Relay Chain, but construct transactions with the appropriate parachain metadata like genesis hash, spec version, and type registry.

 ### Examples